ARM-software/astc-encoder/Docs/Roadmap.md

 and PBR material textures.
 We'd like to produce a short training course or video series explaining the format, the compressor, and how to use them.

-This should align with the 3.0 release, so we can release both together.

 ## Normal maps and HDR texture performance

 The current codec disables PSNR thresholds for both normal maps and HDR